-Inventory turnover is a measure of inventory efficiency.
-Specifically, it is the number of times inventory is utilized in a period.
-Calculating inventory turnover each month allows the manager and director a way to control food and supply investments.
-Inventory turnover rate provides an indication of a school nutrition (SN) program's ability to control inventory levels.
-Inventory turnover rate can be calculated monthly and annually.
+- SAY: In this lesson, we will cover inventory turnover and how to apply the information to determine if a school is holding too much inventory.
+The financial goal is to control food and supply costs for the school nutrition program. - ASK: Can someone tell me what inventory turnover is? - DO: Wait for participants to respond. - FEEDBACK: Inventory turnover is a measure of inventory efficiency.
+Specifically, it is the number of times inventory is utilized in a period. - ASK: Why would you want to calculate inventory turnover in your school? - DO: Wait for participants to respond. - FEEDBACK: Calculating inventory turnover each month allows the manager and director a means to control food and supply investments.
+Inventory turnover rate provides an indication of a school nutrition (SN) program's ability to control inventory levels. - ASK: How often should you calculate inventory turnover rate? - DO: Wait for participants to respond. - FEEDBACK: Inventory turnover rate can be calculated monthly and annually.